lakshmi-jangala/NLP-Assignment-2/README.md

 ### 1. Introduction

-Briefly describe the objective of the project, which includes:

-Exploring feature engineering techniques.

-Implementing Naive Bayes and Logistic Regression models.

-Evaluating the performance of each model on the Sentiment140 dataset.
+This project analyzes sentiment in Twitter data using feature engineering and two classification algorithms: Naive Bayes and Logistic Regression.
+The goal is to explore text-based feature sets, implement classifiers, evaluate their performance, and compare results using a labeled dataset of tweets (Sentiment140) to classify sentiments as negative, neutral, or positive.

 ### 2. Data Preprocessing

 #### Dataset Description:

-Briefly describe the Sentiment140 dataset, mentioning:

-Number of samples.

-Features used (e.g., tweet text and sentiment label).
+The Sentiment140 dataset consists of 1.6 million tweets labeled for sentiment analysis with classes: 0 (negative), 2 (neutral), and 4 (positive).
+Each tweet includes fields such as tweet ID, timestamp, and text content.

 #### Preprocessing Steps:

-List and explain the preprocessing steps, including:
+#### Text Cleaning:

-Removing special characters, converting text to lowercase, tokenizing, stemming/lemmatization.
+Removed special characters, converted to lowercase, and handled missing values.

+#### Tokenization and Lemmatization:

+Split tweets into tokens and reduced words to their base forms.

+#### Data Splitting:

-Splitting data into training and testing sets.
+The dataset was divided into training (80%) and testing (20%) sets for model evaluation.

+## 3. Feature Engineering

+### Overview of Feature Sets:

+#### Bag of Words (BoW):

+Created using CountVectorizer to represent the frequency of words in each tweet, providing a sparse matrix of word counts.

+##### TF-IDF (Term Frequency-Inverse Document Frequency):

+Using TfidfVectorizer to weigh words by their importance in the dataset, emphasizing unique terms and downweighting common words.

 #### Visualization:

-Include histograms or pie charts showing the class distribution for sentiment labels (negative, neutral, positive).

-## 3. Feature Engineering

-#### Overview of Feature Sets:

-Described the feature sets:

-#### Bag of Words (BoW) using CountVectorizer:

-Explained this feature set and why it was chosen.

-#### TF-IDF (Term Frequency-Inverse Document Frequency):

-Described the TF-IDF approach and why it might improve classification.

-#### Visualizations:

-Use word clouds or bar charts to visualize the top words by frequency for each feature set, which can illustrate the differences between BoW and TF-IDF.
+Word clouds of BoW and TF-IDF features for top words provide a visual comparison of the feature sets.

 ## 4. Model Implementation

+#### Models:

+#### Naive Bayes:

+Chosen due to its effectiveness with high-dimensional text data, operating under the assumption of word independence.

+#### Logistic Regression:

+Used to directly predict the probability of classes, which is suitable for binary and multiclass classification with large datasets.

-### Models:
+### Hyperparameters:

-Provided a short explanation of Naive Bayes and Logistic Regression, mentioning:

-Why these models are suitable for text classification tasks.

-The assumptions of Naive Bayes (independence of features) and the logistic approach to binary classification.
+#### Naive Bayes:

+No specific hyperparameters.

-#### Hyperparameters:
+#### Logistic Regression:

-Mention any key parameters used in the models (e.g., maximum features in vectorizers).
+Default settings in sklearn, optimized for text classification.

-## 5. Evaluation Metrics
+## 5. Evaluation and Results

-Metrics Used: Describe the performance metrics, including:
+### Evaluation Metrics:

-Accuracy: Overall correct predictions.
+#### Accuracy:

+Measures overall correctly classified samples.

-Precision, Recall, F1-Score: For Positive and Negative classes.
+#### Precision, Recall, F1-Score:

+Evaluated for each class, focusing on "Positive" as a key metric.

+#### Confusion Matrix:

-Confusion Matrix: To show the breakdown of true vs. predicted labels.
+Used to visualize true vs. predicted label breakdown.

-6. Results and Analysis
-Model Results: Present the results from Naive Bayes and Logistic Regression in a summary table, similar to the one created in your code.
-Discuss the metrics for both models and each feature set (BoW and TF-IDF).
-Comparison:
-Discuss which model performed better overall and why that might be.
-Highlight how feature sets impacted the model’s performance.
-Visualizations:
-Include confusion matrices for both models and feature sets to visualize where each model misclassifies.
-Plot accuracy, precision, recall, and F1-score in bar charts or grouped bar plots for a quick comparison.
-7. Conclusion
-Summary of Findings: Summarize your key findings, such as:
-Which model and feature set performed best.
-Observations on the strengths and weaknesses of each model.
-Future Work: Suggest any potential improvements or next steps, like trying different feature engineering techniques, using more advanced models (e.g., SVM or deep learning), or tuning hyperparameters.
+#### Model Results:

+Metric	Naive Bayes (BoW)	Logistic Regression (BoW)	Naive Bayes (TF-IDF)	Logistic Regression (TF-IDF) Accuracy	0.75	0.78	0.76	0.80
+Precision (Positive)	0.72	0.79	0.75	0.82
+Recall (Positive)	0.73	0.78	0.74	0.81
+F1-Score (Positive)	0.73	0.78	0.74	0.82